Mongalla free-tailed bat: Taxonomy and systematics

-The Mongalla free-tailed bat was first described as Nyctinomus demonstrator by the British mammologist Oldfield Thomas in 1903 on the basis of an adult male specimen collected from Mongalla, South Sudan.
+The Mongalla free-tailed bat was first described as Nyctinomus demonstrator by the British mammalogist Oldfield Thomas in 1903 on the basis of an adult male specimen collected from Mongalla, South Sudan.
 It was moved to the genus Tadarida in 1914 when Nyctinomus was lumped with the former by Marcus Ward Lyon Jr. In 1983, Patricia Freeman raised Mops from a subgenus within Tadarida to a full genus and included the Mongalla free-tailed bat within it.
 The species is also called the Mongalla mops bat and Mongallan mops bat.
 It has no recognized subspecies.

 Within its genus, the Mongalla free-tailed bat is placed in the subgenus Mops.
 Within the genus, it is most closely related to the white-bellied free-tailed bat, which has sometimes been treated as a subspecies of the present species.
 Its relationship to other species in the genus are unclear, with a 2015 morphological study by Renato Gregorin and Andrea Cirranello finding relationships within Mops to be uncertain.